vicentelaff/MERN_project/README.md

 # 0. INTRODUCTION:

-- This is a MERN social media app that allows users to share real places they've been on the internet.
+- This is a social media app created with the MERN stack (mobile first) that allows users to share real places they've been on the internet.
-- There are 3 main folders in our workflow: frontend, backend and webdesign.
+- There are 2 main folders in our workflow: frontend and backend.

 # 1. FRONT-END: